NYUAppSec/appsec_hw1/HW1_Instructions.md

 In order to complete this assignment, you are required to use the git VCS.
-Before beginning to write your code, you should first install git and set up a git repository to store your code in.
+Before beginning to write your code, you should first install git and clone the repository from GitHub classroom.
 The git binaries can be installed by your local package manager or at https://git-scm.com/downloads.
 For a cheat-sheet of git commands, please see https://github.com/nyutandononline/CLI-Cheat-Sheet/blob/master/git-commands.md.